tfresource/tfresource-website/guide/README.md

-# Guide to TF Resource
+# Welcome to the TF Resource

-Here you'll find the main topic areas.
-Many pages fit into more than one category.
+This starter guide collects all of the main topic areas, from which you can explore as you wish.
+Note that many pages are found in multiple categories.

+- And feel free to edit!